 No matter how few or many followers your social media channels have, you must share your blog content through those platforms so that people will see it, comment on it, and, most valuable of all, share it.
 Also, look for opportunities to syndicate or submit guest blog articles to other websites related to your industry.
+I highly recommend this blogger outreach service for those new in blogging.
 Relying on Google search ranking alone (due to so much competition) won't likely generate enough traffic to your posts to move the needle.
 My mantra for people who want to expand awareness of their expertise online is, "Content has no value if it's not read."

 The Myth—and Reality—of “Build It and They Will Come”